aweirdnerd/DIscovery-Manual/User-manual.md

 ### Current users public

-All current Elements users will be set to Public by default.
-[This may be reviewed for PSP staff]
+All current academic Elements users will be set to Public by default.
+PSP staff who have links to publications will also be set to Public.
+Other PSP staff profiles will default to Internal, but can opt to make them public.
+This will affect both sets of profiles.

 #### Eprints warning